ornikar/react-modern-calendar-datepicker/README.md

 # or if you prefer Yarn:
 yarn add @ornikar/react-modern-calendar-datepicker
 ```

+## Fork
+- Add a new prop `focusedDate` to set a date we want to focus on at the initialization.
+Here are the [specs](website/src/constants/docsConstants.js#L110) and an [example](website/src/pages/docs/focused-date.js).

 ## Documentation 📄
 You can find documentation on [the website.](https://kiarash-z.github.io/react-modern-calendar-datepicker/)